-Two retired hippies and a dog living their dream life traveling across the United States and Canada in their RV.
+Two retired hippies and a dog living their dream life traveling across the United States in their RV.
 Sharing stories, photos and tips from life on the road.

 Monday, June 19, 2017